shopware/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 In there create a new twig template named after your element, so `cms-element-dailymotion.html.twig` that is.

-The template for this is super easy though, just like it's been in your main component for the administration.
+The template for this is super easy though, just like it's been in your main component for the Administration.
 Just add an iFrame again.
-Simply apply the same styles like in the administration, 100% to both height and width that is.
+Simply apply the same styles like in the Administration, 100% to both height and width that is.

 {% code title="platform/src/Storefront/Resources/views/storefront/element/cms-element-dailymotion.html.twig" %}
 {% raw %}